NordicSemiconductor/zcbor/README.md

 The CBOR library can be found in [include/](include) and [src/](src) and can be used directly, by including the files in your project.
 If using zcbor with Zephyr, the library will be available when the [CONFIG_ZCBOR](https://docs.zephyrproject.org/latest/kconfig.html#CONFIG_ZCBOR) config is enabled.

 The library is also used by generated code.
-See the the [Code generation](#code-generation) section for more info about code generation.
+See the [Code generation](#code-generation) section for more info about code generation.

 The C library is C++ compatible.